freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/computer-hardware/ram/index.md

 The standard which dictates the rough speed for RAM in most computers has been DDR3, which is still widely adopted and supports a limit fo 2133MHz or greater when run outside of its specification by overclocking.
 A new standard, DDR4, has been released in recent years and promises a wider range of clock speeds and reduced power consumption and latencies, and increases the maximum DIMM size from 16 GB to 64 GB.

 The clock speed of the RAM module is not all that matters though.
 System memory is also affected by the [CAS latency](https://en.wikipedia.org/wiki/CAS_latency) or timings.
-This can commonly be seen on a RAM module's specifications as a list of numbers seperated by dashes such as 15-15-15-35 .
+This can commonly be seen on a RAM module's specifications as a list of numbers separated by dashes such as 15-15-15-35 .
 Unlike the clock speed the lower these numbers the better the performance.
-Typically an increase in clockspeed requires an increase in latency, and this even apparent across the DDR generations as with each new versions higer clockspeeds higer and higer latencies are seen.
+Typically an increase in clock speed requires an increase in latency, and this even apparent across the DDR generations as with each new versions higher clock speeds and higher latencies are seen.

 #### ECC RAM:

 Servers typically use ECC or Error-Correcting Code RAM.
 This RAM features a few changes which make it less prone to soft errors in memory.
 The most notable of these changes is the inclusion of an extra physical memory 'chip' on the module.
-This added memory serves as partiy to check if any memory has become corrupted.
+This added memory serves partly to check if any memory has become corrupted.
 This does bring with it a bit of overhead though, which includes the necessity for ECC RAM to run on a 72-bit bus as opposed to the typical 64-bit bus that would match the processor (as most computers today run on 64bit x86-64 CPUS)

-Not all motheboards or CPUs can handle ECC memory; however, it also is rarely a relevent feature to most consumers, instead being mostly used in servers, data centers, and high end business workstations where the added 'insurance' against any down time is worth the added cost.
+Not all motherboards or CPUs can handle ECC memory; however, it also is rarely a relevant feature to most consumers, instead being mostly used in servers, data centers, and high end business workstations where the added 'insurance' against any down time is worth the added cost.

 #### More Information: